 TCDRS also administers the Group Term Life program, a group term life insurance.
 The fund for this benefit is a separate trust administered by the board.
-The fund receives monthly participating employers' premiums and pays benefits when due.
+The fund receives monthly premiums from participating employers and pays benefits when due.
 The obligations of the program are payable only from this fund, and are not an obligation of, or a claim against, the TCDRS Pension Trust Fund.
 The fund's assets are pooled with those of the Pension Trust Fund under provisions of the TCDRS Act and annually receive an allocation of income based on the fund value.
-This optional program provides group term life insurance coverage to currently employed members, and if elected by employers, to retirees.
+The Group Term Life program is voluntary and employers can annually begin, change or cease participation.
+This program provides group term life insurance coverage to currently employed members, and if elected by employers, to retirees.
 Participation in the Group Term Life program as of Dec.
-31, 2019 and 2018 is summarized in Table 1.
+31, 2020 and 2019 is summarized in Table 1.